HakuyaLabs/warudo-docs/docs/mocap/motionbuilder.md

 We also require the models to have normalized bones,  i.e., all bones on the model should have zero rotation (0, 0, 0) when the model is in T-pose.
 Please refer to [this page](../misc/normalizing-model-bones) for more details.

+### I have confirmed Autodesk MotionBuilder is streaming data to another PC running Warudo, but Warudo has not received any data.

+Please make sure the network settings are correct, i.e., the two PCs are on the same network and can communicate with each other.
+You can try to ping in both directions to confirm.

+Additionally, if your character has a rather large hierarchy, please check if the receiving PC has a large enough MTU (Maximum Transmission Unit) size to receive the data, and increase it if necessary.
+See [this page](https://answers.microsoft.com/en-us/windows/forum/all/how-to-change-mtu-settings-in-windows-10/5c36c250-a0e8-47ee-b01c-de22139dc297) for more details.

 <AuthorBar authors={{
   creators: [
     {name: 'HakuyaTira', github: 'TigerHix'},